African Wildlife Cinematography Workshop with Abraham Joffe - June 2015

 3. A final payment of US$4,000.00, or the equivalent in AU$ at the time of payment, on or before Friday 24th April 2015.

-As the tour is limited to twelve (12) participants, registrations will be accepted strictly in the order received.
+As the workshop is limited to twelve (12) participants, registrations will be accepted strictly in the order received.

 HOW TO REGISTER